Want to Learn More About Guided Tours to Hawaii Volcanoes National Park?

 Volcanoes Are Monuments to Earth’s Origin.
 You MUST See Our Guided Tours to Hawaii Volcanoes National Park

 During a volcanic eruption, we are reminded that our planet is an ever-changing environment whose basic processes are beyond human control.
 As much as we have altered the face of the Earth to suit our needs, we can only stand in awe before the knowledge that these eruptions created this vast chain of Islands.

 Volcanoes are also prodigious land builders – they have created the Hawaiian Island chain.
-Kīlauea and Mauna Loa, two of the world’s most active volcanoes, are still adding to the island of Hawaiʻi.
+Kīlauea and Mauna Loa, were two of the world’s most active volcanoes, and have added to the island of Hawaiʻi.
 Mauna Loa is the most massive mountain on Earth occupying an estimated volume of 19,999 cubic miles.

 Hundreds of species of plants and animals found their way across the vast Pacific on wind, water, and the wings of birds.
 A few survived, adapted, and prospered during this time of isolation.
 The arrival of humans – first Polynesians, then Europeans – and the plants and animals they brought with them drastically altered this evolutionary showcase, this grand natural experiment.

 Today Hawaiʻi Volcanoes National Park displays the results of at least 70 million years of volcanism, migration, and evolution in the Hawaiian Island-Emperor Seamount chain-processes that would thrust a bare land from the sea and clothed it with complex and unique ecosystems and a distinct human culture.